 高橋 君江

-高橋 君江 is a Lecturer at the Graduate School of English at Assumption University of Thailand.
-Before joining GSE, Kimie was a Postdoctoral Research Fellow at Macquarie University, Australia, between 2007 and 2011.
-During her three-year appointment there, she mainly worked on an ethnographic study of the role of language in tourism between Australia and Japan (funded by a Macquarie University Research Development Grant, awarded to and directed by Ingrid Piller).
+高橋 君江 is Visiting Associate Professor at International Christian University, Tokyo.
+Before joining ICU in 2014, she was Lecturer at the Graduate School of English at Assumption University of Thailand (2011-2014) and a Postdoctoral Research Fellow at Macquarie University, Australia (2007 and 2011).
+During her three-year appointment at Macquarie University, she mainly worked on an ethnographic study of the role of language in tourism between Australia and Japan (funded by a Macquarie University Research Development Grant, awarded to and directed by Ingrid Piller).
 Kimie is an Honorary Associate in the Department of Linguistics, and continues to co-supervise several PhD students with Ingrid at Macquarie University.

 The main areas of Kimie’s research interests are bilingualism and second language learning and use in transnational contexts.
-She is particularly interested in the link between gender, race and language learning, which she addresses in her new book Language Desire: Gender, Sexuality and Second Language Learning (in press for August 2012, Multilingual Matters).
+She is particularly interested in the link between gender, race and language learning, which she addresses in her new book Language Learning, Gender and Desire: Japanese Women on the Move (2013, Multilingual Matters).

 Contact Kimie Takahashi from here.